Mastering Music: the dCS Rossini APEX DAC Network Streamer & Clock Review

 The dCS Ring DAC takes a fundamentally different approach to digital-to-analog conversion.
 Instead of using a fixed ladder of current sources, it employs a large number of identical current sources arranged in a ring configuration.
 Rather than assigning each bit to a specific current source, the Ring DAC dynamically maps the digital signal across its array of current sources.
 This mapping changes constantly, following a complex algorithm.
 By spreading the conversion across multiple current sources, the Ring DAC effectively averages out small errors in individual components.
 The dynamic nature of the conversion process helps to minimize issues like zero crossing distortion and improves overall linearity.
 Before the actual D/A conversion, the Ring DAC employs sophisticated digital signal processing to upsample the audio and shape the noise spectrum, pushing quantization errors out of the audible range.

 This unique architecture offers several advantages.
 By averaging across multiple current sources, the Ring DAC achieves a level of precision that's difficult to match with traditional architectures.
 The dynamic mapping and advanced signal processing help to minimize various forms of distortion, resulting in a purer audio signal.
-The Ring DAC maintains its accuracy even at very low signal levels, crucial for preserving the subtle details and ambience in music.
+The Ring DAC maintains its accuracy even at very low signal levels, crucial for preserving the subtle details and ambiance in music.
 As a proprietary design, dCS can continually refine and improve the Ring DAC through both hardware and firmware updates, allowing existing products to benefit from ongoing research and development.
 In essence, the dCS Ring DAC represents a groundbreaking approach to digital-to-analog conversion, addressing many of the challenges inherent in traditional designs and aiming to deliver the utmost fidelity to the original audio signal, allowing listeners to experience their music with unprecedented clarity and realism.

-dCS' Ring DAC seeks to correct the issues that are inherent in ladder DACs.
 The Ring DAC uses a network of FPGAs (field programmable gate arrays) that run proprietary dCS software that performs digital-to-analog conversion and digital filtering.
 A couple of things to note about the Ring DAC that make it different from a ladder DAC.
 A key point here is that the ladder DAC removes the link between the original signal and the physical resistor value errors associated with specific sample values.

 • The Ring DAC uses current sources of equal value